Facial composite

-A facial composite is a graphical representation of one or more eyewitnesses' memories of a face, as recorded by a composite artist.
+A facial composite, also known as a police sketch, is a graphical representation of one or more eyewitnesses' memories of a face, as recorded by a composite artist.
 Facial composites are used mainly by police in their investigation of (usually serious) crimes.
 These images are used to reconstruct the suspect's face in hope of identifying them.
 Facial reconstruction can also be used in archeological studies to get a visualization of ancient mummies or human remains.

 Methods

 Hand-drawing

 Construction of the composite was originally only performed by a trained artist, through drawing, sketching, or painting, in consultation with a witness or crime victim.
-The FBI claims that hand-drawing is its preferred method for constructing a facial composite.

 Feature-based selection

 Feature-based systems essentially rely on the selection of individual features in isolation.
 Individual facial features (eyes, nose, mouth, eyebrows, etc.) are selected one at a time from a large database and then electronically 'overlaid' to make the composite image.
 This allows images to be created when suitable artistic talent is not available.

 Such systems were originally mechanical, using drawings or photographs printed on transparent acetate sheets that could be superimposed on one another to produce the composite image.
 The first such system was the drawing-based "Identikit" which was introduced in the U.S. in 1959.
 A photograph-based system, "Photofit", was introduced in the UK in 1970 by Jacques Penry.
 Modern systems are software-based; common systems include SketchCop FACETTE Face Design System Software, Identi-Kit 2000, FACES, E-FIT and PortraitPad.